llm-bible/llm-bible.github.io/_publications/ravi2022vlc.markdown

 citations: 25
 bibkey: ravi2022vlc
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2210.13626'}]
-tags: [Transformer, BERT, Multimodal Models]
+tags: [Multimodal Models, BERT, Transformer]
 ---
 There has been a growing interest in solving Visual Question Answering (VQA) tasks that require the model to reason beyond the content present in the image.